shamy1st/clean-code/README.md

 3. **Source File Structure**:

   * Package statement
   * Import statements
       * All static imports
       * All non-static imports
   * Exactly one top-level class
       * Class variables
       * Instance variables
       * Constructors
       * Methods

 4. **Whitespaces**:

+  * Two blank lines before starting static blocks, fields, constructors and inner classes
+  * One blank line after a method signature that is multiline
+  * A single space separating reserved keywords like if, for, catch from an open parentheses
+  * A single space separating reserved keywords like else, catch from a closing parentheses

 5. **Identation**: